 - Aggressive or provocative behavior

-With both conditions, there is a high likelihood for a co-occurring or dual diagnosis, which is the presence of a substance use disorder, such as alcoholism or drug addiction, along with the mental illness.
+With both conditions of unipolar depression and bipolar depression, there is a high likelihood for a co-occurring disorder or dual diagnosis, which is the presence of a substance use disorder, such as alcoholism or drug addiction, along with a mental illness.

 It’s often difficult to know which condition started first.
 NAMI’s research statistics suggest that about a third of individuals with mental illness and half with severe mental illness suffer from substance abuse.